luiscoco/eShop_Tutorial-Step8_Adding_Basket_API/README.md

-## 18. We Modify the Extensions Middleware (WebApp project)

-## 19. We Run the Application and verify the results
+## 23. We Run the Application and verify the results